karttur/geoimagine/_posts/2018/2018-09-04-putinplace-clone-eclipse.markdown

 #### Update submodules

+The GitHub repo that holds the complete GeoImagine Framework is just an empty container with links to other repos that hold the actual codes (one repo per submodule or PyDev package).
+This is a special case, and requires that you update the submodules from inside <span class='app'>Eclipse</span> to clone the actual content of each submodule (and fill the packages with the actual code).

 ![My Map]({{ site.commonurl }}/images/github-framework_karttur_0X_eclipse-perspectives.jpg)
 {: .pull-right}
 Switch perspective in <span class='app'>Eclipse</span> main window by clicking the Git icon in the upper right corner.
 If the icon for Git perspective is missing follow the same menu path as outlined above for switching to the PyDev perspective.

-In the <span class='tab'>Git Repositories</span> view, expand the project (i.e. click the filled arrow to the left of the project) to see the content.
+In the <span class='tab'>Git Repositories</span> view, expand the project (i.e. click the filled arrow to the left of the project) to see the content (see figure below).
 You should then see the folder for _Submodules_.
-Right click the _Submodules_ and select Update Submodule from the pop-out menu.
+If you look inside a submodule, it is most probably empty.
+That is, as mentioned above, because the Framework repo is just an empty container that links to the repos with the actual code.
+To clone the complete content of the submodlues (i.e. the Python packages that build up the complete Framework), right click the _Submodules_ and select Update Submodule from the pop-out menu.

 <figure>
 <img src="{{ site.commonurl }}/images/{{ site.data.images[page.figure25].file }}">
 <figcaption> {{ site.data.images[page.figure25].caption }} </figcaption>
 </figure>

-If everything worked out correctly, you should now be able to start using Karttur's GeoImagine Framework.
-But remember, you have to have [setup the complete SPIDE](https://karttur.github.io/setup-ide/) as well as created a customised Python environment that is linked to <span class='app'>Eclipse</span> as the Python interpreter.
-The instructions for how to create a virtual python environment in [Anaconda](https://anaconda.org) is covered in my post on [Conda virtual environments](../setup-conda-environ/).

-If your <span class='app'>Eclipse</span> menu items changes, you can always run the Python scripts by using _F9_ or _Ctrl+F9_ for unit-tests, as described in the [pydev manual for run](http://www.pydev.org/manual_101_run.html).

-Once you have installed all the required component for SPIDE and your Eclipse frame project is up and running, the next step is to create the solution used by Karttur´s GeoImagine Framework for [Database connection](../setup-dblink/).
+It will take a while for the data to download, but then should have a complete copy, or clone, of the PyDev project repo from GitHub.com.

+### Karttur´s GeoImagine Framework

+If you want to continue with Karttur's GeoImagine Framework there are some additional steps required.
+As these steps are very specific they are covered in a separate blog on [Karttur's GeoImagine Framework](https://karttur.github.io/geoimagine/).
+To continue directly from here in that blog, go to the post on [prepare the database connection](https://karttur.github.io/geoimagine/prepare/prep-dblink/).

-### Editing the code
+### A note on editing the code

 You can work with the cloned code and develop/improve it.
 But you can not push the changes back to the GitHub online repository (unless you have the login and password for Karttur´s GitHub pages).
 If you could, it would mean that the code of the _master_ branches of the individual packages would change.
 All changes (updates) on the GeoImagine Framework is done using branches in each package repository, for which I have yet to write the instructions.